 Most modern hard drives are designed to withstand harsh conditions, including exposure to water or high temperatures.
 However, water and intense heat from a fire can damage the platforms and chips that store data in your hard drive, causing data loss.

-Whether your storage device is on fire or the water is damaged, you have a chance to recover your data.
+Whether your storage device is on fire or the water is damaged and Recover Data, you have a chance to recover your data.
 In some cases, it may take some time to clear it to get it back to work and recover your data.

 While it may be possible to recover your data, the success of this process depends on a number of factors.
 Below are some of the factors that determine whether you get your data back.